Tabular Editor 3: January 2026 Release

 In conclusion

-Version 3.25.0 of Tabular Editor 3 includes new major capabilities that we are excited to release.
+Version 3.25.0 of Tabular Editor 3 includes new major capabilities that we're excited to release.
 With language support, built-in BPA rules, Databricks interoperability, and a strong focus on stability and usability, this release demonstrates that Tabular Editor 3 is a central tool for building and maintaining high-quality semantic models.
-Make sure you download it right away to get all the latest features and improvements
+Make sure you download it right away to get all the latest features and improvements.

 Related articles